ThomasVitale/spring-boot-opentelemetry/README.md

 ## Summary

 Overall, these are the issues and suggestions I've been describing so far.

-### Current bugs in Spring Boot 3.2

-* The Micrometer Registry OTLP library doesn't depend on the OpenTelemetry SDK.
-However, the autoconfiguration in Spring Boot Actuator does.
-That breaks the application if OpenTelemetry is only used for metrics.
-* The OpenTelemetry autoconfiguration provided by Spring Boot Actuator for resource attributes is not used for the metrics, resulting in the standard `service.name` to be set to `unkown_service` rather than to the value of `spring.application.name`.

 ### Minimal proposed changes to consolidate OpenTelemetry support in Spring for metrics and traces